phalcon-orphanage/docs/zh/reference/translate.rst

     <!-- String: hi-user => 'Hello %name%' -->
     <p><?php echo $t->_("hi-user", array("name" => $name)); ?></p>

-一些应用程序实现了基于URL的多语言，如 http://www.mozilla.org/**es-ES**/firefox/.
-Phalcon 通过使用 :doc:`Router <routing>` 也可以实现一样的效果。
+Some applications implement multilingual on the URL such as http://www.mozilla.org/**es-ES**/firefox/.
+Phalcon can implement this by using a :doc:`Router <routing>`.

-Implementing your own adapters
+自定义适配器（Implementing your own adapters）
 ------------------------------
 The :doc:`Phalcon\\Translate\\AdapterInterface <../api/Phalcon_Translate_AdapterInterface>` interface must be implemented in order to create your own translate adapters or extend the existing ones: